temporalio/sdk-ruby/README.md

 end
 ```

-Now to create the workflow, put the following in `say_hello_workflow.rb`:
+Workflows are also classes.
+To create the workflow, put the following in `say_hello_workflow.rb`:

 ```ruby
 require 'temporalio/workflow'